 - Sparta Energy Capture & Upcycle a.k.a.
 Illumineris is the collective term for a group focused on upcycling "lost" or "wasted" energy.
 Illumineris provides a complimentary suite of technologies to assist its commercial and industrial clients in receiving value from wasted sources of energy within their existing power systems; with zero cost outlay.
 This includes; peak power mitigation systems through energy storage technology eliminating black-out and brown-out conditions while significantly reducing global adjustment charges; power-factor and harmonic mitigation that brings plant voltages and currents back in sync while cleaning the electronic power systems reducing costs through efficiencies and maintenance; LED lighting retrofits cutting consumption by 60% 80%; photoluminescent safety products that provide required safety lighting systems with zero energy costs; and IoT (Internet of Things) monitoring systems that can measure, monitor and optimize various energy systems in commercial and manufacturing facilities; all intended to help reduce power losses and corresponding costs. - Sparta Material Upcycling a.k.a.
 Re-ECO Tech is the collective term for a group of conversion technology companies that collect waste materials with a focus on upcycling such waste streams into new environmentally valuable materials that are not only beneficial to our planet but are economically feasible as well.
 Re-ECO Tech's services provide viable options for helping manufacturers reduce waste, save resources, save money and lower their carbon footprint.
-This includes; Re-ECO Tech Electronics Ltd. ("Re-ECO Tech Electronics") (o/s ERS-International) - an electronics recycling company focusing on upcycling end-of-life electronic components resulting from our ever-increasing rate of change in electronic technology, Re-ECO Tech Conversion Technologies Ltd. ("Re-ECO Tech Conversion") originally a biomass conversion company, focused on sequestering C02 emissions through waste diversion and converting biomass waste into consumables.
-It has since expanded into the environment-friendly excavation arena, structured to secure long term contracts to help transform communications networks while monetizing the retrieved clean-soil waste into many new usable products and Re-ECO Tech Property (where Sparta now holds a minority position) - is a division focused on investing in early stage property development where the Corporation can look to utilize earnings together with existing synergies to implement the technologies from other business units into "smart", net-zero ready, environmentally responsible community developments; designed with concern for our planet in mind. - Sparta Innovation a.k.a.
-SuperNova Sparta Innovation a.k.a.
-SuperNova, is focused on cutting-edge green initiatives, especially related to combustion, the transportation sector and storage technology.
+This includes; Re-ECO Tech Electronics Ltd. ("Re-ECO Tech Electronics") (o/s ERS-International) an electronics recycling company focusing on upcycling end-of-life electronic components resulting from our ever-increasing rate of change in electronic technology, Re-ECO Tech Conversion (where Sparta now holds a minority position) focuses on sequestering C02 emissions through waste diversion and converting biomass waste into consumables and Re-ECO Tech Property (where Sparta now holds a minority position) is a division focused on investing in early stage property development where the Corporation can look to utilize earnings together with existing synergies to implement the technologies from other business units into "smart", net-zero ready, environmentally responsible community developments; designed with concern for our planet in mind. - Sparta Innovation a.k.a.
+SuperNova is focused on cutting-edge green initiatives, especially related to combustion, the transportation sector and storage technology.
 SuperNova, opens up new opportunities and initiatives and will look to explore new ventures including, but not limited to, extraction of energy from base minerals, efficient products capable of powering novel generation systems and gas to electricity conversion.
-SuperNova holds various previously tested technologies, such as the Hydrogen Power Lizard[TM], the Tri-PATH[TM] (hydrogen enhanced, exhaust gas recompression system) and the TreeFrog Transportation Optimization Systems[TM] with plans for future commercialization when the time is right.
+SuperNova holds various previously tested technologies, such as the Hydrogen Power Lizard[TM], the Tri-PATH[TM] (hydrogen enhanced, exhaust gas re-compression system) and the TreeFrog Transportation Optimization Systems[TM] with plans for future commercialization when the time is right.